Magnificent Warriors

-Magnificent Warriors (中華戰士 (Chinese warriors); also known as Dynamite Fighters) is a 1987 Hong Kong martial arts action adventure film directed by David Chung, and starring Michelle Yeoh, Tung-shing Yee, Richard Ng Yiu-hon and Hwang Jang Lee.
+Magnificent Warriors (中華戰士 (Chinese warriors); also known as Dynamite Fighters) is a 1987 Hong Kong action adventure film directed by David Chung.
+The film stars Michelle Yeoh, Yee Tung-shing, Ng Yiu-hon and Hwang Jang-lee.

 Plot

 Some time during the 1930s amidst the Second Sino-Japanese War, Chinese secret agent Fok Ming-ming is sent to Kaa Yi near Tibet to investigate the Japanese occupation that has been set up there.
 Ming-ming meets with Secret Agent 001, another Chinese secret agent who is to be her contact in Kaa Yi.
 They first run into a conman and then a rebellious princess, Chin-chin, who join them on their adventures.

 Ming-ming and her friends discover that the Japanese occupation plans to convert the town into a weapons manufacturing site, but they are captured before they can warn the locals.
 Before the group are to be executed (along with Youda, Chin-chin's lover and a local aristocrat who stands up to the Japanese despite initially colluding with them), the locals chant for their release and the local Kaa Yi army turns on the Japanese, firing at the Japanese command and freeing Ming-ming and her friends.
 The once peaceful citizens of Kaa Yi then prepare to defend their town against the Imperial Japanese Army, under the guidance of Ming-ming and her friends.